DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 }
 ```

-For shadow rays we use a new payload type, `ShadowRayPayload`, that only contains two components to minimize the memory usage.
+For shadow rays we use a new payload type, `ShadowRayPayload` that only contains two components to minimize the memory usage.

 To improve ray tracing performance we use the following flags:

 - `RAY_FLAG_ACCEPT_FIRST_HIT_AND_END_SEARCH` - stop ray processing immediately if any geometry hit is encountered.
 - `RAY_FLAG_FORCE_OPAQUE` - skip any-hit shader invocation.

 In SBT, we bind null hit group for shadow ray for triangle geometry.
-For procedural geometry we use only the intersection shader,
+For procedural geometry we use the intersection shader only,
 so we don't have any closest hit shaders, and `RAY_FLAG_SKIP_CLOSEST_HIT_SHADER` flag may have no effect.
 However if you use the same
 shaders as for the primary ray, you may see a significant performance improvement.